 This week, a dear friend saw the heartbeats of her twin babies.
 I rejoice with her.
 It’s been a long struggle into parenthood.
-She’ll be an amazing mama and I can’t wait to see her in this new roll.
+She’ll be an amazing mama and I can’t wait to see her in this new role.
 She shared the picture and the happy news via text.
 I wrote back to relay my thrill- I hit send- and then I dissolved into tears.

 In June 2016, our four month old daughter Breelyn died.
 It was devastating.
 We missed Breelyn so much and wanted to have a sibling for Brooklyn on this earth but we wanted to give ourselves time to just concentrate on our grief.
 We chose the random number of six months to wait.
 We then conceived and we had our own heartbeat appointment in January 2017.

 We didn’t have the same happy outcome.
-It was that appointment that we first heard that there was no heartbeat, and that there would have been two babies.
+It was at that appointment that we first heard that there was no heartbeat, and that there would have been two babies.
 The outcome wasn’t certain and we were sent home for a couple of days with instructions to come in again for another test.
 I didn’t know what to pray, we’d prayed for Breelyn and she’d died.
 The second appointment came and there were no heartbeats.
 I had a D&C and stopped being pregnant.

 In my head 75% of my children had died.
 It’s a lot to take- especially when early loss pregnancy isn’t something that you usually talk about.
 I could publicly mourn Breelyn, but not the loss of her siblings.